vnau/KeePass2Trezor/README.md

 * Create a new database selecting __Trezor Key Provider__ in the __Key file/provider__ field.
 * Follow instructions, unlock Trezor if necessary and confirm decryption of the key by clicking button on the device.

+### Linux users

+* Make sure that libusb-1.0 is installed.
+* [Configure udev rules](https://trezor.io/learn/a/udev-rules) to communicate with Trezor devices.
+* Disconnect and reconnect the device after configuration.

-## Dependencies
+## Requirements

-* _Keepass 2.35_ or newer
+* _KeePass 2.35_ or newer
-* _.NET Framework 4.6.1_ or higher
+* _.NET Framework 4.6.2_ or higher
+* _libusb-1.0_ for Linux

 ## Technical details

-__Keepass2Trezor__ is a _key provider plugin_ for the KeePass 2.x password manager.
+__KeePass2Trezor__ is a _key provider plugin_ for the KeePass 2.x password manager.
 It uses much the same approach to derive master key as [Trezor Password Manager](https://trezor.io/passwords/) described in the [SLIP-0016](https://github.com/satoshilabs/slips/blob/master/slip-0016.md) document.